odoo/documentation/legal/terms/partnership.rst

 PARTNER, access to the Odoo Enterprise Edition software, and under which PARTNER complies with the obligations set out hereafter.

-ODOO hereby appoints PARTNER, and PARTNER hereby accepts appointment, to be a non-exclusive partner promoting and selling "Odoo Enterprise Edition" to customers.
+ODOO hereby appoints PARTNER, and PARTNER hereby accepts the appointment, to be a non-exclusive partner promoting and selling "Odoo Enterprise Edition" to customers.

-PARTNER commits to do its best effort to sell Odoo Enterprise contracts to its clients.
+PARTNER commits to doing its best effort to sell Odoo Enterprise contracts to its clients.
 To support that, PARTNER will market in priority the "Odoo Enterprise Edition" version to prospects and customers.
 PARTNER still has the option to sell services on other versions of the software, like "Odoo Community Edition", should it be needed.